predragf/AOC2022/README.md

 # AOC2022
-This repository contains the code for my solutions for the Advent of Code, year 2022.
+This repository contains the source code for the Advent of Code calendar, year 2022 edition.
 Done purely for recreation purposes.